 How Does My XMod Affect my Workers Compensation Premium?

 One of the biggest expenses for any business can be Workers Compensation Insurance.
-Since its introduction more than a 100 years ago, the system has evolve to provide businesses the financial protection they need to grow and create jobs without the looming specter of being financially devastated by workers_comp_xmodemployee injuries and illnesses on the job.
+Since its introduction more than a 100 years ago, the system has evolve to provide businesses the financial protection they need to grow and create jobs without the looming specter of being financially devastated by employee injuries and illnesses on the job.
 For the manufacturing, contracting and farm/agriculture industries huge payrolls and high risk make workers comp perhaps their greatest insurance expense,

 An important component of the workers comp system called the “Experience Modification Rate” or XMod, rewards companies with lower premium for above average management of worker compensation claims.
 The rating penalizes businesses that have little or no control over their claims process by charging them higher premiums.